Jewish diaspora: Destruction of Judea

-It is commonly claimed that the diaspora began with Rome's twofold crushing of Jewish national aspirations.
-David Aberbach, for one, has argued that much of the European Jewish diaspora, by which he means exile or voluntary migration, originated with the Jewish wars which occurred between 66 and 135 CE.
-Martin Goodman states that it is only after the destruction of Jerusalem that Jews are found in northern Europe and along the western Mediterranean coast.
-This widespread popular belief holds that there was a sudden expulsion of Jews from Judea/Syria Palaestina and that this was crucial for the establishment of the diaspora.
-Israel Bartal contends that Shlomo Sand is incorrect in ascribing this view to most Jewish study scholars, instead arguing that this view is negligible among serious Jewish study scholars.
+Israel Bartal contends that Shlomo Sand is incorrect in his claim that the original Jews living in Israel were not exiled by the Romans, instead arguing that this view is negligible among serious Jewish study scholars.
 These scholars argue that the growth of diaspora Jewish communities was a gradual process that occurred over the centuries, starting with the Assyrian destruction of Israel, the Babylonian destruction of Judah, the Roman destruction of Judea, and the subsequent rule of Christians and Muslims.
 After the revolt, the Jewish religious and cultural center shifted to the Babylonian Jewish community and its scholars.
 For the generations that followed, the destruction of the Second Temple event came to represent a fundamental insight about the Jews who had become a dispossessed and persecuted people for much of their history.
-Following the Bar Kokhba revolt Jews were reduced to a completely diaspora people.

-Erich S. Gruen maintains that focusing on the destruction of the Temple misses the point that already before this, the diaspora was well established.
-Compulsory dislocation of people cannot explain more than a fraction of the eventual diaspora.
+Erich S. Gruen contends that focusing on the destruction of the Temple misses the point that already before this, the diaspora was well-established.
+Gruen argues compulsory dislocation of Jews during the Second Temple period (516 BCE – 70 CE) cannot explain more than a fraction of the eventual diaspora.
+Rather, the Jewish diaspora during this time period was created from various factors, including through the creation of political and war refugees, enslavement, deportation, overpopulation, indebtedness, military employment, and opportunities in business, commerce, and agriculture.
 Avrum Ehrlich also states that already well before the destruction of the Temple in 70 CE, more Jews lived in the Diaspora than in Israel.
 Jonathan Adelman estimated that around 60% of Jews lived in the diaspora during the Second Temple period.
 According to Gruen:

 Perhaps three to five million Jews dwelled outside Palestine in the roughly four centuries that stretched from Alexander to Titus.
 The era of the Second Temple brought the issue into sharp focus, inescapably so.
 The Temple still stood, a reminder of the hallowed past, and, through most of the era, a Jewish regime existed in Palestine.
 Yet the Jews of the diaspora, from Italy to Iran, far outnumbered those in the homeland.
 Although Jerusalem loomed large in their self-perception as a nation, few of them had seen it, and few were likely to.

-Israel Yuval claimed the Babylonian captivity created a promise of return in the Jewish consciousness which had the effect of enhancing the Jewish self-perception of Exile after the destruction of the Second Temple, albeit their dispersion was due to an array of non-exilic factors.
+Israel Yuval contends the Babylonian captivity created a promise of return in the Jewish consciousness which had the effect of enhancing the Jewish self-perception of Exile after the destruction of the Second Temple, albeit their dispersion was due to an array of non-exilic factors.
+According to Hasia R. Diner, the destruction of the Second Temple in 70 CE, followed by the dissolution, in 132 CE, of Jewish sovereignty over the territory renamed Syria Palaestina, had launched the second dispersion of the diaspora, the first being the Babylonian exile of 586 BCE.
+She writes that, "Although many Jews had lived outside Judea even before that [the destruction of Judea], the ending of home rule set in motion the world's longest diaspora."